-From the June/July 2017 issue of our magazine, despite having an inherited form of dementia that has seen three relatives die young, Victoria Huntley is determined to project a positive message.
-Gareth Bracken from Living with dementia magazine meets a woman making the most of life.
+Despite having an inherited form of dementia that has seen three relatives die young, Victoria Huntley is determined to project a positive message.

 A woman with a rare type of Alzheimer's who is making the most of life